 - Lifelong learning: Supporting a seamless approach to lifelong learning to develop a more skilled, work-ready, employed, resilient and connected community.

 Meet our members

 The Northern Partnership is in its second term, with the current membership appointed in August 2021.
-Each partnership is made of community and business representatives with varied backgrounds, experiences and networks, the CEO of each of local government in the region and a Deputy Secretary from the Victorian State Government.
+Each partnership is made up of community and business representatives with varied backgrounds, experiences and networks, the CEO of each local government in the region and a Deputy Secretary from the Victorian State Government.

 Terry is an experienced leader and practitioner in local government and community development sectors who was awarded the Order of Australia Medal in 2021 for these services.
 In the region Terry serves on the Broadmeadows and Reservoir Revitalisation Boards.
 He has held a wide range of roles in both the development of the community and the commercial outcomes in Australia and overseas in Papua New Guinea.
 Terry was also awarded the Public Service Medal in the Queen’s Birthday Honours List in 1995 for Outstanding Public Service to Local Government.

 Phillip is an experienced health sector leader having held roles as CEO of Your Community Health in Darebin and Goulburn Valley Medicare Local in Wyndham.
 Phillip has a long-standing interest in public policy, especially as it affects the north of Melbourne and serves on numerous boards and committees in the region including Northern Health and North West Local Jobs and Taskforce.
 Phillip is the Chair of the Hume Whittlesea PCP.